watchlightstudio/WatchlightStudio-Hugo/content/projects-and-tools/echo/echo-menu.md

 			Transcription via OpenAI can be expensive, especially for large files.
 			{{< /callout >}}

-- #### Ollama models
+- #### Set Ollama model
-	- Select different Ollama models as the "base" model, for testing and development.
+	- Select different Ollama model as the "base" model, for testing and development.
 	- By default, Mistral 7B is used as the base model.
 Three custom models are generated from the base model, using the provided, in-app system prompt files.
 If the user wants to test alternates (i.e. Deepseek, Mixtral, Llama2, etc), they can enter or select within this dialog page.
 	- Currently installed Ollama models (cmd, "ollama list") are shown in the dropdown menu.
 New models, not yet downloaded, can be entered manually but must explicitly match one of the models listed on the [Ollama page](https://ollama.com/search).
+	- If a new model is selected that has not yet been downloaded, the user must approve of the 3rd party download.

 	{{< callout type="info" >}}
 	In testing and development, Mistral consistently generated the highest quality summarization results and is strongly recommended.
 It is relatively lightweight, compared to many alternatives, and is operable on most hardware.